Let’s get your office looking new again with an office deep cleaning checklist

-According to Cambridge Dictionary, deep cleaning is a very complete cleaning process that includes all parts of something, not just surfaces or places where dirt can be seen.
-Therefore, in an office, this means removing chairs, desks and similar furniture to restore all flooring hard surfaces.
+Deep cleaning means removing chairs, desks and similar furniture to restore all flooring hard surfaces.
 In addition, scrubbing all painted surfaces with soap and water, possibly even repainting, if necessary.
 In short, to make an office in “like new” condition.

 How Is Deep Cleaning Different From Regular Commercial Cleaning?

 Regular Office Cleaning

 Regular commercial cleaning is the process of removing dirt, dust, and other visible contaminants from an area.
 It is necessary to maintain a healthy workplace.
 In addition, cleaning tasks include things like empty trash cans, recycling bins, sanitary napkin dispensers, refill toilet paper, paper towel dispensers, hand soap dispensers, vacuum floors and mop floors.

 Further, dust windows, light fixtures, hard floors, computer equipment, disinfect toilet seats, disinfect trash receptacles, light switches, the use of glass cleaner spray disinfectant and should all be on daily and weekly cleaning lists.

 Regular cleaning equipment